full-of-foo/learnster/README.md

 ## Learnster - An Open Source Learning Management System

-Currently in development, learnster is a pure single page application learnining management system, with Backbone.Marionette front-end backed by a Rails API
+Currently in development, learnster is a pure single page app learnining management system, with a Backbone.Marionette front-end backed by a Rails API

 ### System Requirements